farimarwat/zerocrash/README.md

   }
 ```
 ### Important
-While building an instance of ZeroCrash, you must pass context of activity via "this" keyword.
+While building an instance of ZeroCrash, you must pass context of activity via "this" keyword of launcher activity
 ```
 ZeroCrash.Builder(this)
 ```